saffire/saffire/docs/spec/source/control-structures.rst

 	}

 .. warning::
-	When omitting the `break`_ in a case statement, it will automatically fall through the next statement:
+	When omitting the `break`_ in a case statement, it will automatically fall through to the next statement:

 ::